Lessons learned managing a 600+ member slack community

 Hi 👋

-I'm Vincent Tang, a web developer specializing in modern Javascript.
-This website is my digital garden of notes on backend, frontend, and devops!
+I'm Vincent Tang, a software engineer specialized in product manufacturing.
+This website is my public notes of leadership lessons and technical build logs of problems I solved.
 I'm the founder of Tampa Devs and I also run a coding podcast called Code Chefs

 TwitterGithub